|

 long oblong shape, with obtuse serrations on margins.
 The stem's

-upper parts branch well and set 5-8mm-in-diameter flower heads on
+upper parts branch well and bear 5-8 mm-diameter flower heads at the